hellpig/placing-consecutive-numbers-in-boxes-puzzle/README.md

    6 + 7 + 8 + 9 = 30
 ```
 We see that 25 and 10 cannot be achieved as sums.
 10 is still excluded by the doubling rule (it is double 5), so firstAllowed = 25, which agrees with the formula.
 The important thing to notice from this example is that there is a gap size between groups of sequentially excluded numbers.
 What I will later call gapSize(1) is 2 because 11-9=2, and what I will later call gapSize(3) is also 2 because 26-24=2.
-For different countStart values, these gap sizes may vary, and there will be more of them (we will see that gapSize will need to go from 1 to countStart-2).
+For different countStart values, these gap sizes may vary, and there will be more of them.
+We will see that, for gapSize(i), i will need to go from 1 to countStart-2.

 Let's do the proof for any countStart > 4 keeping in mind the example to help us understand the proof.
 For  finalNum = 2\*countStart - 1, we can derive the following...